cerb/cerb.github.io/_docs/automations/automations.md

 ---
 title: Automations
 excerpt: Automations are state machines written in KATA that transform an input dictionary into an output dictionary.
 The results are used to automate and customize workflows throughout Cerb.
-#social_image_url: /assets/images/search/kata.png
+summary: This page provides an in-depth guide on automations in Cerb, focusing on their structure, execution, and management.
+Automations are described as state machines written in KATA, designed to transform input dictionaries into output dictionaries, thereby automating workflows.
+Key topics include the syntax of KATA, such as dictionaries, dialects, scripting, and annotations, as well as execution details like inputs, exit states, error handling, and simulation.
+The page also covers policies that govern automation permissions, including scopes, placeholders, and rules, and explains triggers and events that initiate automations.
+Additionally, it details commands for state transitions, flow control, logging, and actions, and provides information on the automation editor, including features like change history, export options, and visualizations.
+The document serves as a comprehensive resource for understanding and implementing automations within Cerb.
 permalink: /docs/automations/
 toc:
   title: Automations
 jumbotron:
   title: Automations
-  tagline:
+  tagline: ~
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
 ---